coreybigboi/keyboardLayout/README.md

 ## 1. Numbers / Symbols Layer

 All numbers / symbols live here.
 Symbols such as ! and @ are typed using shifted numbers.
 This keeps you on the home row and re-uses muscle memory from traditional keyboards.
-Some other details are:
+The motion for these symbols is holding down both large thumb keys.
+Some other details for this layer are:

 - Symbols on the bottom row use the same finger for shifted / unshifted version of key on traditional keyboard: `-_`, `+=`, `|\`
 - ` key uses same pinky movement as " and '.